fernandoacorreia/blog/content/posts/learning-golang-part-9.md

 ---
-title: "Learning Golang: Values and Variables" # Title of the blog post.
+title: "Learning Golang: Numeric data types" # Title of the blog post.
-date: 2020-08-24T00:45:00Z # Date of post creation.
+date: 2020-08-26T03:29:48Z
-tags: ["Untagged"]
+tags: ["golang"]
-draft: true # Sets whether to render this page.
-Draft of true will not be rendered.
+categories: ["learning golang"]
 # description: "Article description." # Description used for search engine.
 # featured: true # Sets if post is a featured post, making appear on the home page side bar.
 # toc: false # Controls if a table of contents should be generated for first-level links automatically.